exploreforce/leylaAI/documentation.md

     *   Automatic system prompt generation from configuration
 *   **Test Chat:** A chat interface for testing the chatbot's responses and tool calls.
 *   **WhatsApp Integration:** The application is integrated with the WhatsApp API to send and receive messages.
+*   **Admin User Management:** Super-Admin panel for managing all accounts and users:
+    *   View all accounts with user lists and statistics
+    *   Change user roles (admin/user)
+    *   Delete users with safety checks
+    *   Move users between accounts
+    *   Last login tracking
+    *   Search and filter functionality
+    *   Real-time account and user statistics

 ## 2. App Structure